oven-lab/SEsocial/README.md

 sesocial.gender('yymmddxxxx') # Returns Male or Female

 sesocial.generate() # Returns format yymmddxxxx

 ```

+OPTIONAL: You can add age and gender to `sesocial.generate(age, gender)`

 Note: You could also  `import sesocial as a` or swap out a to anyting you like.
 And then use the commands like `a.verify('yymmddxxxx')`